gauravkhatri0611/gauravkhatri0611/README.md

 # 💫 About Me:
 Hi, I’m Gaurav — a budding developer passionate about frontend, backend, and full-stack development.
-Currently, I’m working as a Work-Study Student at Conestoga College (Doon Campus) while continuing to strengthen my skills and explore new technologies.
+Currently, I’m working as a Work-Study Student at <b>Conestoga College (Doon Campus)</b> while continuing to strengthen my skills and explore new technologies.
 <br>
 My life switched when I moved to Canada a few months ago.
 Since then, I’ve been focused on building discipline, consistency, and a growth mindset as I pursue my career in tech.
 While I still face challenges along the way, I see them as opportunities to learn, improve, and grow stronger every day.
 <br>